BETTY187source/AR-Based-Education-App/README.md

-# AR-Based-Education-App
+# AR-Based Education App

-This app uses Augmented Reality (AR) to provide interactive educational experiences for students.
-By scanning textbooks or objects, students can view 3D models, videos, and animations that enhance their learning.
-The app features object recognition, AR scene rendering, and content management.
+An interactive educational app that uses Augmented Reality (AR) to enhance learning.
+By scanning objects or images, students can interact with 3D models, animations, and videos, providing a more engaging and immersive experience.

+## Features:
+- **AR Object Recognition**: Scan objects or images to view 3D models and animations.
+- **Interactive Learning**: Engage students with virtual content like videos and 3D objects.
+- **Content Management**: Allows teachers to upload custom AR experiences.